 These tiny fish lie in wait for prey animals to come along.
 No wonder they are well-camouflaged since they are covered with bizarre appendages all over their bodies.

-You see, when prey appears, this little fish with legs lures it close enough to bite or just wait for it to come within range.
+You see, when prey appears, this little fish with legs lures it close enough to bite or just waits for it to come within range.

 In case you might be asking yourself, this fish with legs is most often on marine reefs, often near islands.
 As well as being in their natural ocean environment, they are often caught for the reef-keeping hobby as well.